oracle/centos2ol/README.md

 ## Limitations

-1. The script currently needs to be able communicate with the CentOS and Oracle Linux yum repositories either directly or via a proxy.
+1. The script currently needs to be able communicate with the CentOS/Rocky and Oracle Linux yum repositories either directly or via a proxy.
 1. The script currently does not support instances that are registered to a third-party management tool like Spacewalk, Foreman or Uyuni.